Umajs/Umajs/README.md

 # `Umajs`
-> A lightweight typescript webframework
+> A easy-to-use framework base on Typescript

 ## 简介